 Final candidate selection will include list placement and may include hiring interview (if applicable).
 Any individual offered employment will be required to pass a pre-employment drug test, complete background check, and may be required to demonstrate the ability to perform the physical requirements of the job."
 Some positions may require preliminary background checks.

 This is the advanced journey level class in the Mechanic series.
 Positions at this level are distinguished from the other class within the series by the level of responsibility assumed and the complexity of duties assigned.
 Employees perform the most difficult and responsible types of duties assigned to classes within this series.
 Employees at this level are required to be fully trained in all procedures related to assigned area of responsibility.

 Supervision Received and Exercised

-- Maintains records of work activities and materials used.
+- Maintains records of all equipment repairs.

 - Performs related duties and responsibilities as required.

 Five years of increasingly responsible vehicle/equipment mechanical repair experience across a range of light, medium, and heavy duty vehicles and equipment which included at least (1) year of experience in the automotive mechanical repair of modern day automotive equipment.